iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 | ---------------------------------------------------------------------------------------------- | --------------- |
 | SAP-GRC-DB01-nic <br/>SAP-GRC-DB02-nic     <br/>SAP-CRM-DB01-nic     <br/>SAP-SRM-DB01-nic     | SAP_DB-asg      |
 | SAP-GRC-FE01-nic     <br/>SAP-GRC-FE02-nic     <br/>SAP-CRM-FE01-nic     <br/>SAP-SRM-FE01-nic | SAP_FE-asg      |

-## Conclusion

-What model should you use?
-The comparison table provides the pros and cons, and the details are in the section above.
-I have listed the models in the order of my personal preference.

-- Use Mode 1 by default
-- Use Mode 2 when required
-- Try not to use Mode 3.

-Be creative in meeting regulatory requirements and responding to audit reports written by someone who does not care how you should live with this.

-## Diagram

-The diagram from the page cover was used to draw attention.
-It does not completely reflect the architecture described here (but it is still better than a generic AI-generated picture).
-Once I update it, I will post the diagram in a higher resolution here.

 ## Discussion